 Class actions in connection with Takata airbags are pending in the United States and Israel.
 The lawsuits are based on allegations that, along with Takata entities and many other companies that sold vehicles equipped with Takata airbag inflators, Mercedes-Benz entities and others were allegedly negligent in selling such vehicles, purportedly not recalling them quickly enough, and failing to warn consumers about a potential defect and/or to provide an adequate replacement airbag inflator.
-One of the complaints in the United States also asserts claims by automotive recyclers who allege injury because they are not able to re-sell salvaged airbag inflators that are subject to the Takata recall.
-Meanwhile, a further class action filed in Argentina was dismissed, it may however be refiled.
+One of the complaints in the United States also asserted claims by automotive recyclers who alleged injury because they were not able to re-sell salvaged airbag inflators that are subject to the Takata recall.
+Meanwhile, this claim was finally dismissed.
 In February 2023, the class actions in Canada were partially dismissed.
 Contingent liabilities were disclosed to a low extent for this topic.

 In October 2021, a number of Australian Mercedes-Benz dealers lodged a claim against Mercedes-Benz Australia/Pacific Pty Ltd ("MBAP") with a Federal Court in Australia.
 They allege that MBAP forced the dealers to accept a change in their business model from a dealership model to an agency model and thus deprived them of the goodwill they created through their investments in the Australian Mercedes-Benz dealership network.
 They seek reinstatement of the dealership model or, alternatively, compensation for the damage they allegedly incurred.
+In August 2023, the court dismissed the claims in their entirety.
+The decision may still be appealed.

-In May and July 2022, class actions were filed in the United States alleging claims based on a voluntary recall of certain Mercedes-Benz ML-, GL- and R-Class vehicles produced during the 2004-2015 model years for potentially corroded brake boosters.
+Since 2022, a class action is pending in the United States alleging claims based on a voluntary recall of certain Mercedes-Benz ML-, GL- and R-Class vehicles produced during the 2004-2015 model years for potentially corroded brake boosters.
 Among other things, the plaintiffs allege that the brake boosters in such vehicles could corrode and lead to reduced braking force.
 They allege failure to disclose the claimed defect and assert various claims.
 A similar class action was filed in Israel.